ani-2008/Weather-API/README.md

 Just get your API key from the website and paste it in template.env file and run python script (note that template.env file and python file should be in same directory)

-I am learning so would appreciate any your thoughts
+I am learning so would appreciate your thoughts